Mohamed Abu Hamed: Political action

-Abu Hamed has participated in 25 January Revolution since the first day until the former President stepped down.
+Abu Hamed has participated in 25 January Revolution since the first day until the former president stepped down.
 He was a member of the Committee of 'Wise Men' and one of 22 persons who called for forming the Free Egyptians Party.

-Abu Hamed is a member of the High Commission of El-Masryeen El-Ahrrar Party.
+Abu Hamed is a member of the High Commission of the Free Egyptians Party.
 He participated in setting forth the party's program relating to the political structure and different freedoms and human rights.
 He is the coordinator of eight Human Rights and Freedoms committees.
 He is the spokesperson for the Sisi Supporters Front, a merger of 28 groups that have called on Egyptian defense minister Abdel Fattah el-Sisi to run for president in the 2014 Egyptian presidential election.

+He is the former head of the Free Egyptians Party's parliamentary bloc.
+He resigned from the party in early March 2012, though he rejoined the party in February 2015.